Gold mining in Scotland: Seventeenth century

+In January 1605, it was said that Bulmer had brought back enough drops and gobbets of pure gold "without dross" to make a cup for King James.
+The cup was near completion in September.
+Bulmer had 102 men working at Bailiegill Stanes, Langcleuch Stanes, Alway Stanes, and Glenlaugh Stanes.
+The Bailgill or Bellgall is a stream in the Glengonnar valley north of Leadhills, draining "Bulmer Moss", and Long Cleuch is to the east.
+Bulmer seems to describe the rising of the Bellgall and Longcleuch streams in a letter of November 1606, as locations at the "head of two several brooks".

+In February 1605 the Venetian ambassador Nicolò Molin described Bowes' progress.
+Molin noted that Bowes had told Queen Elizabeth about gold mines in Scotland, but she had arrested him.
+Bowes had found support from King James and produced 25 ounces of gold but with large costs, and was losing investors and supporters.

 Silver was discovered on lands at Hilderston near Bathgate in 1607.
 Bevis Bulmer and Thomas Foulis opened a silver mine called "God's Blessing".
 The site at Hilderston was developed by Bulmer, as the "governor of the works of his majesty's mines under ground", with George Bruce of Carnock acting as treasurer.
 In 1613 Foulis obtained the contract for the mine with William Alexander of Menstrie and Paulo Pinto from Portugal.

 Stephen Atkinson worked at Hilderston.
 He wrote a speculative tract or prospectus on gold mining in Scotland in 1619, based on his experiences with Bevis Bulmer, the reports written by Bowes, and anecdotes he had heard of earlier miners.
 This was printed in the 19th century and has often been quoted by historians.
 Atkinson wrote that Bowes had found a vein of gold in Elizabeth's reign, although Bowes's letters don't mention such a find.

 In 1626 Charles I gave a licence to Andrew Huntar of Aberdeen to prospect for precious stones, silver, and gold in the lands north of the River Dee and take samples for assay.
 A beam engine installed at Wanlockhead in 1870 forms the centrepiece of the Museum of Lead Mining, where the history of gold mining in the region is also interpreted.